IntroCSCI/colorvisionproject-RogerThao/README.md

   return list;
 }

-The second function also contains string, but uses pass by value to store but not change the value in the function.
+The second function contains a void because it is not returning anything and uses pass by value to store but not change the value in the function.
 The function stores the file input and displays them out to the user.

+void chosenColors(string);

-string chosenColors(string color)
+void chosenColors(string color)
 {
   string colors, text;
   fstream reader;